-Tanium Patch Management for ServiceNow enables organizations to proactively identify, prioritize, and deploy patches in real-time through change management and workflow automations in ServiceNow.
-From out-of-band to Patch Tuesday, Tanium and ServiceNow enable end-to-end patch lifecycle management that automates manual steps, mitigates risk at scale, and exceeds SLAs.
+Tanium Patch Management for ServiceNow enables organizations to proactively identify, prioritize, and deploy OS and third-party patches in real-time through change management and workflow automations in ServiceNow.
+From out-of-band to monthly patch cycles, Tanium and ServiceNow enable end-to-end patch lifecycle management for both OS and third-party software that automates manual steps, mitigates risk at scale, and exceeds SLAs.

 With Tanium Patch Management for ServiceNow, IT operations teams can: